Hobart Zoo: 1922

-By early October, the boundary fence around the zoo site had been completed, workmen were putting finishing touches to the large pond which would house the collection of water birds, and the animal enclosures aviaries and runs were nearing completion.
-Some construction was delayed due to a hold up in the supply of wire netting from Sydney.
+By early October, the boundary fence around the zoo site had been completed, workmen were putting finishing touches to the large pond which would house the collection of water birds, and the animal enclosures, aviaries and runs were nearing completion.
+Some construction was slowed due to a delayed supply of wire netting from Sydney.
 A pair of African lions were donated by the Taronga Park Zoo.
-An echidna, wallabies, possums, eagles and more Tasmanian devils were further donated by various members of the public then added to the collection still housed at Battery Point.
+An echidna, wallabies, possums, eagles and more Tasmanian devils were also donated by members of the public and added to the collection still housed at Battery Point.
 During mid-October the sole remaining thylacine from the Roberts collection died of pneumonia.
-Its remains were sent away to be preserved for future display.
+Its remains were sent to be preserved for future display.

-With its loss, the Hobart City Council sent an appeal to the public for another live specimen to be obtained for the zoo.
+With its loss, the Hobart City Council sent an appeal to the public for another live specimen for the zoo.
 Tenders had been received for the construction of the curator's office, a tea kiosk and other buildings.

-Through the month of November, progress on the construction of the zoo was nearing completion.
-The site was now fully enclosed by the new boundary fence, aviaries and enclosures were almost finished.
-Accommodation was being made ready for a long list of animals and birds, including deer, emu, ostrich, and peafowl.
-A terraced enclosure for the African lions had been started with cuts made into the sandstone of the hill.
-The design plan was to have the enclosure viewable, from both above and below, with a moat at the front, and concrete walls on the sides, some 40 feet wide with a den area attached.
-A large figure of eight pond was now a feature of the site, 300 feet in circumference for the aquatic birds, an arched bridge for the pond was also in the planning stages.
+Through the month of November the construction of the zoo was nearing completion.
+The site was fully enclosed by the new boundary fence, aviaries and enclosures were almost finished.
+Accommodation was being readied for a long list of animals and birds, including deer, emu, ostrich, and peafowl.
+A terraced enclosure for the African lions had been started with cuts made into the sandstone hill.
+The plan was to have the enclosure viewable from both above and below, with a moat at the front, and concrete walls on the sides, some 40 feet wide with a den area attached.
+A large figure of eight pond was featured on the site, 300 feet in circumference for the aquatic birds, and an arched bridge for the pond was also in the planning stages.
 Trees, shrubs and flower beds were being planted around the site.
-The Reserves Committee had also accepted tenders for the construction of an office and store.
-Provision had yet to be provided for a tea house and public lavatory.
+The Reserves Committee had accepted tenders for the construction of an office and store.
+Provision had yet to be made for a tea house and public lavatory.